Lookman: Valencia star names Atletico Madrid star among La Liga's best players

 - The Super Eagles star is set to make his La Liga debut this Sunday against Real Betis

-Ademola Lookman’s move to Atletico Madrid is already turning heads, and not just in Spain.

-Nigerian forward Sadiq Umar of Valencia has singled out his Super Eagles teammate as one of the best players in La Liga today.
+Nigerian forward Sadiq Umar of Valencia has singled out his Super Eagles teammate as one of the best players in La Liga.

 Speaking to Sporty TV, Umar has hailed Lookman’s transfer to La Liga and praised his Super Eagles teammate as one of the best players in Spain currently.